bidslammer/bidslammer-api-examples/README.md

 ## Overview

 - Access: The API requires an API key, which you can find under the Preferences tab (on your BidSlammer.com dashboard) after logging in.
+- Personal Use Only: You may only use the API to manipulate your own personal eBay listings.
+Sharing API keys is forbidden.
 - Requirements: A [Power Pack upgrade](https://bidslammer.com/pricing) is necessary to use the API.
 - Call Format: The API uses HTTP GET for all calls, including update and delete operations.
 - Important: Ensure you urlencode all values.